department-of-veterans-affairs/va.gov-vfs-teams/Reviews-External-Contractors/request-design-qa.md

-# UX/IxD/UI and Visual Design - IN PROGRESS - DO NOT USE YET
+# UX/IxD/UI and Visual Design

 * **This document applies only to External Contractors.**